 She reached into her handbag and handed Robert a tri-fold brochure.
 It was titled ‘Unique New York’ in a bold blue font and underneath in script: Finger Lakes.
 There was an outline of the state filled in with a collage of photos and a highlighted area in the central part of the state where the Finger Lakes were located.

-“For that one I got to stay in B-and-Bs, visit wineries, and ride the entire length of Seneca Lake on a replica steamship,” Nadine said.
-“I’m doing six of these altogether.”
+“For that one I got to stay in B-and-Bs, visit wineries, and ride the entire length of Seneca Lake on a replica steamship, which between you and me was kind of boring,” Nadine said.
+“I’m doing six of these brochures altogether.”

 Once finished with the safety spiel, Christine picked up their cups and glasses—Nadine had finished both vodka bottles—and soon they were in line for takeoff, and then airborne, the small jet loud and its engine thrust aggressive and pronounced, like a chippy dog trying to act bigger than it was.
 It was a perfect June morning, the sky blue and cloudless, the sun a shimmering gold coin low in the eastern sky.